coderjun/randori-plugin-intellij-wiki/Lesson-10:-ViewStack-Interactions.md

 In this lesson, you will continue to use the ViewStack to load multiple views and create a simple behavior with tabs to manage it.
-As you may remember, the ViewStack understands how to perform the dynamic loading of your view’s html, and then asks Randori to perform the same steps outlines in previous lessons to build the newly loaded content.
+As you may remember, the ViewStack understands how to perform the dynamic loading of your view’s html, and then asks Randori to perform the same steps outlined in previous lessons to build the newly loaded content.

 With Randori, everything starts with a URL to an HTML file.
 After that HTML file is loaded, Randori decorates with the requisite functionality allowing it to become interactive.